cli/cli/docs/install_linux.md

 Other sources for installation are community-maintained and thus might lag behind our release schedule.

-If none of our official binaries, packages, repositories, nor community sources work for you, we recommend using our `Makefile` to build `gh` from source.
-It's quick and easy.

 ## Official sources

 ### Debian, Ubuntu Linux (apt)

-:warning: This will only work for the [architectures we officially support](/.goreleaser.yml#L27).

-The below should work for any debian-based distribution.
-You can change `stable` to a specific codename [we support](/.github/workflows/releases.yml#L83) if that is your preference.

 Install: